 Festivals as most people call them are deep-fried dough made of maize, flour, and sugar, milk, baking powder, and salt that is usually served as a side dish.
 Mainly paired with Escovitvh Fish among many other Jamaican dishes.

 Festival is very unique to Jamaica.
 Correct me if I am wrong but I’ve never seen it anywhere else outside of the Caribbean.
 Usually, they are served as side dishes and served with fish.
-It is usually a beach food.
+It is usually beach food for many Jamaicans.
 I had mine with some Escovitch Fish and Fried Okra.
 You can have it as a snack or whatever you would like.